0x00vb/locus.ai/README.md

-# 🗒️ Notty - Cross-Platform Desktop Notes Application
+# 🗒️ Locus - Cross-Platform Desktop Notes Application

 A beautiful, modern notes application built with Electron, React, and TypeScript.
 Featuring a powerful file tree manager and Monaco editor for an exceptional note-taking experience.